Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks

 The problem of designing type systems that rule out circular dependencies and deadlocks while allowing for cyclic topologies has received considerable attention.
 Works by Kobayashi and others have developed advanced solutions; see, e.g.,~\cite{conf/concur/Kobayashi06,conf/lics/Padovani14,conf/fossacs/DardhaG18}.
-In a nutshell, these works exploit \emph{priority annotations} on types to detect and avoid circular dependencies.
-Dardha and Gay~\cite{conf/fossacs/DardhaG18} have shown how to incorporate this priority-based approach in the realm of session type systems based on linear logic; it boils down to replacing the \scc{Cut}-rule with a \scc{Cycle}-rule and adding priority checks in other selected typing rules.
+In a nutshell, these works exploit orderings based on {priority annotations} on types to detect and avoid circular dependencies.
+Dardha and Gay~\cite{conf/fossacs/DardhaG18} have shown how to incorporate this priority-based approach in the realm of session type systems based on linear logic; it boils down to replacing the cut rule with a cycle rule and adding priority checks in other selected typing rules.
 Their work thus extends the class of typable processes to cover cyclic network topologies, while retaining strong ties with linear logic.

-Unfortunately, none of the methods proposed until now consider session types with \emph{asynchronous communication}.
-Asynchronous communication means that outputs are non-blocking, as usual.
-In the context of session types, it also means that the ordering of messages \emph{within a session} should be respected, but messages from \emph{different sessions} need not be ordered~\cite{conf/forte/KouzapasYH11}.
-Clearly, addressing asynchronous communication is of practical relevance: it is the standard in most distributed systems and web-based applications nowadays.
+Unfortunately, none of the methods proposed until now consider \emph{session types with asynchronous communication}.
+Addressing asynchronous communication is of clear practical relevance: it is the standard in most distributed systems and web-based applications nowadays.
+In a process calculi setting, asynchronous communication means that output prefixes are non-blocking~\cite{conf/ecoop/HondaT91,conf/occ/HondaT91,report/Boudol92}, and that exchanged messages implicitly or explicitly reside in an auxiliary structure, such as a buffer or a queue~\cite{chapter/BeauxisPV08}.
+In the context of session types, asynchrony moreover means that the ordering of messages \emph{within a session} should be respected, but messages from \emph{different sessions} need not be ordered~\cite{conf/forte/KouzapasYH11}.

-To address this gap, in the first part of the paper we define a new session-typed asynchronous $\pi$-calculus, \emph{APCP (Asynchronous Priority-based Classical Processes)}, for which we develop its fundamental meta-theoretical results.
-The development of APCP builds upon insights developed in several prior works: \begin{itemize} \item Advanced type systems that exploit {priority annotations} on types to enforce deadlock-freedom of cyclic process networks, already mentioned;
+To address this gap, in the first part of the paper we define a new session-typed asynchronous $\pi$-calculus, \APCP \emph{(Asynchronous Priority-based Classical Processes)}, for which we develop its fundamental meta-theoretical results.
+The design of \APCP builds upon insights developed in several prior works: \begin{itemize} \item Advanced type systems that exploit annotations on types to enforce deadlock freedom of cyclic process networks, already mentioned;